And she waved: Festive pageant caps queen's Platinum Jubilee

 After the pomp and pageantry came a melange of acts celebrating the diversity of modern Britain and the Commonwealth, from hip hop and Bollywood dancers to drag queens and Mardi Gras style floats.
 Some 6,000 performers paraded along a three-kilometer (nearly two-mile) route lined with a sea of Union flags, telling the story of the queen's life with dance, vintage cars, vibrant costumes, carnival music and giant puppets.

-Some of Britain's best-loved cultural exports were here, from the Daleks in “Doctor Who" to James Bond's Aston Martins.
-Celebrities including singer Cliff Richard danced and sang from open-top double decker buses meant to represent the sights and sounds of each decade from the 1950s.
+Some of Britain's best-loved cultural exports were here, from the Daleks in “Doctor Who" to James Bond's sleek Aston Martins.
+Celebrities including singer Cliff Richard danced and sang from open-top double decker buses designed to represent the sights and sounds of each decade, beginning with the 1950s.

 “It’s a massive honor to be part of this, we’ve got the best queen in the world, don’t we?
 Best country in the world," said Warren Jobson, a biker who took part in the parade.

-Organizers say the pageant is expected to be watched by 1 billion people around the world.
-As a finale, celebrities including singer-songwriter Ed Sheeran will belt out “God Save The Queen” outside Buckingham Palace — where many hope the monarch and her family will make another balcony appearance to cap the weekend of celebrations.
+Organizers expected the pageant was watched by 1 billion people around the world.

 The keenest royal fans braved the wet, chilly weather and camped out on the Mall overnight to secure the best view of the pageant.
-Some came for the celebrities who will be performing, while others wanted to be part of a historical moment.
+Some came to see the celebrities who performed — like Ed Sheeran, who sang his song “Perfect” while a huge video screen showed pictures of the queen and her family — while others just wanted to be part of a historical moment.

 “It’s part of history, it’s never going to happen again.
 It’s something special, so if you are going to do it you’ve got to go big or go home," said Shaun Wallen, 50.

 The queen did not join her family in the royal box watching the pageant.
 Nor did Prince Harry and his wife, Meghan, who made their first family trip to the U.K. since they stepped away from royal duties and moved to the U.S. in 2020.
-The couple has largely stayed out of the limelight during the Platinum Jubilee events.
+The couple came to the U.K. for the big holiday weekend, but largely stayed out of the limelight during the Platinum Jubilee events.

+Thousands of people ran out into the Mall after the parade ended in a bid to see the queen, filling the enormous expanse within minutes.

 The monarch delighted the country when she appeared in a surprise comedy video that opened a concert Saturday staged in front of Buckingham Palace.
 In the video, the monarch had tea with a computer-animated Paddington Bear — and revealed that, just like the furry character, she was partial to marmalade sandwiches and liked to keep them in her handbag.